 - Sections for recording the child’s physical description and identifying marks

-- Sections for recording a doctor's phone numbers
+- Sections for recording medical professional phone numbers

-The entire fingerprinting process lasts approximately five minutes.
-If ever needed, the completed identification card can immediately give authorities the vital information they need to assist them in their efforts to locate a missing child.
+The entire fingerprinting process takes approximately five minutes.
+If ever needed, the completed identification card can immediately give authorities some vital information they need to assist them in their efforts to locate a missing child.

 The National Child Identification Program is more effective than traditional identification programs because it offers: